Seattle Seahawks vs. Minnesota Vikings NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Seattle played six games with more than 55.5 points scored, its current matchup's total, last season.
+- Of 17 games last season, Seattle had six with over 55 points scored, its current matchup's over/under.

-- Seven of Minnesota's 16 games last season went over 55.5 total points scored.
+- Last year, eight of Minnesota's 16 matchups went over 55 total points scored.

-- These teams averaged a combined 55.6 points per game a season ago, 0.1 more points than the total of 55.5 set for this game.
+- The Seahawks and the Vikings combined to average 0.6 more points per game a season ago than the total of 55 set for this matchup.

-- Opponents of these two teams averaged a combined 52.9 points per game last season, 2.6 fewer than the point total for this matchup.
+- Opponents of these two teams averaged a combined 52.9 points per game last season, 2.1 fewer than the over/under in this game.

-- Vikings games in 2020 averaged a total of 50.0 points, 5.5 fewer than the point total in this matchup.
+- Vikings games in 2020 averaged a total of 50.0 points, 5.0 less than the point total in this matchup.

 Seahawks stats and trends

-- The Seahawks were 6-8 ATS last season when playing as at least 1.5-point favorites.

-- Seattle and its opponents combined to go over the point total seven out of 16 times last season.

-- The Seahawks racked up just one fewer point per game (28.7) than the Vikings allowed (29.7) last year.
+- Last year, the Seahawks racked up just one fewer point per game (28.7) than the Vikings surrendered (29.7).

-- Seattle was 6-2 against the spread and 6-2 overall in games when it put up more than 29.7 points last season.
+- Seattle was 6-2 against the spread and 6-2 overall in games when it scored more than 29.7 points last year.

-- In games that Seattle totaled more than 393.3 yards last season, the team was 4-2 against the spread and 4-2 overall.
+- In games that Seattle picked up over 393.3 yards last season, the team was 4-2 against the spread and 4-2 overall.

-- The Seahawks had 18 giveaways last year, while the Vikings had 22 takeaways.
+- Last season the Seahawks had 18 turnovers, four fewer than the Vikings had takeaways (22).

 Vikings stats and trends

-- Minnesota was 5-7 against the spread and 6-6 overall last season when the team recorded over 23.2 points.
+- Minnesota was 5-7 against the spread and 6-6 overall last season when the team scored over 23.2 points.

-- When Minnesota amassed over 380.6 yards last season, the team was 5-6 against the spread and 6-5 overall.
+- When Minnesota amassed more than 380.6 yards last season, the team was 5-6 against the spread and 6-5 overall.

-- The Vikings turned the ball over 23 times last season, one more turnover than the Seahawks forced (22).
+- The Vikings turned the ball over 23 times last year, one more turnover than the Seahawks forced (22).

 Home and road insights

-- At home last season, the Vikings had one win ATS (1-6) as 1.5-point underdogs or greater.
+- At home last year, as 1.5-point underdogs or more, the Vikings had one win ATS (1-6).

-- In seven of eight home games last season, Minnesota hit the over.
+- Last year, in eight games at home, Minnesota went over the total seven times.

-- Away from home last season, Seattle had two wins against the spread and was 5-3 overall.
+- On the road last season, Seattle had two wins against the spread and was 5-3 overall.

-- The Seahawks had one win ATS (1-5) on the road as 1.5-point favorites or more.
+- On the road, the Seahawks had one win ATS (1-5) as 1.5-point favorites or more.

-- In eight away games last season, Seattle went over the total four times.
+- In eight away games last season, Seattle hit the over four times.

 Powered by Data Skrive.